The Gater family owned Lapford Mill until about 1820 when it was sold to William Croote.

-We can’t be sure of the reason that the Gater’s left Lapford but it is possible that the mill was no longer needed as a source of family income following the 1822 marriage of Anne Gater, granddaughter of Lapford miller William Gater, into one of Yorkshire’s wealthiest families.
-Anne inherited the estate on her husband’s death and would later also inherit the estate of her second husband.
-By the time of her death in 1879 Anne’s estate was worth around £35 million in today’s money.
-The Gater’s rapid social climb from the mill at Lapford was quite incredible.
+We can’t be sure of the reason that the Gater’s left Lapford but it is possible that the mill was no longer needed as a source of family income following the 1822 marriage of Anne Gater, great granddaughter of Lapford miller William Gater, into one of Yorkshire’s wealthiest families, the Danby’s.
+On her husband’s death Anne inherited the grand Swinton Castle (pictured above) and it’s 200 acre estate.
+She would later also inherit the estate of her second husband.
+By the time of her death in 1879 Anne’s estate was worth around £35 million in today’s money, one of the richest woman in the country.